caituo27/caituo27.github.io/_posts/2024/02/2024-02-09-angular-animations-tutorial-learn-the-basics.md

 ### Using the Angular Animations `trigger()` Method

-Witnin this array, the first thing I need to do is add a trigger with the `trigger()` method.
+Within this array, the first thing I need to do is add a trigger with the `trigger()` method.
 The first parameter in this method is the name of my animation as a string, in this case I’ll call it “openClose”.
 The second parameter is an array where I will add the rest of the animation instructions.

 ```typescript
 animations: [